111LUX/FVWM/README.md

 ### Time and date
 ![](https://raw.githubusercontent.com/111LUX/SCREENSHOTS/main/0707time.png)
-To view current time and date in bottom right corner of root window, install conky, [download .conkyrc.clock file](https://raw.githubusercontent.com/111LUX/777/main/.conkyrc.clock) and save it as ~/.conkyrc.clock .
+To view current time and date in bottom right corner of root window, install `conky`, [download .conkyrc.clock file](https://raw.githubusercontent.com/111LUX/777/main/.conkyrc.clock) and save it as ~/.conkyrc.clock .
 Uncomment `conky -q -c ~/.conkyrc.clock &` line in ~/.fvwm/autostart and it will be automatically started on startup.